yasint23/My_Devops/hands-on/Kubernetes/kubernetes-06-microservice-deployment-and-autoscaling/README.md

 - Understand the Need for Metric Server

-## Outline

-- Part 1 - Setting up the Kubernetes Cluster

-- Part 2 - Outline of the Hands-on Setup

-- Part 3 - Microservices

-- Part 4 - Autoscaling in Kubernetes

 ## Part 1 - Setting up the Kubernetes Cluster

 - Launch a Kubernetes Cluster of Ubuntu 20.04 with two nodes (one master, one worker) using the [Cloudformation Template to Create Kubernetes Cluster](../kubernetes-02-basic-operations/cfn-template-to-create-k8s-cluster.yml). *Note: Once the master node up and running, worker node automatically joins the cluster.*